Improving Ranking Quality and Fairness in Swiss-System Chess Tournaments: Introduction

 \subsubsection{Color Balance}

 The FIDE Handbook~\cite[Chapter C.04.1]{fide2020handbook} states that `For each player the difference between the number of black and the number of white games shall not be greater than 2 or less than -2.'
-This criterion may only be relaxed \newer{in the last round}.
-This corresponds to our criterion (A2). \newer{Also, a ban on a color that is assigned to a player three times consecutively, and further} milder criteria \newer{are phrased} to ensure a color assignment as close to an alternating white-black sequence as possible \cite[Chapters C.04.3.A.6 and C.04.3.C]{fide2020handbook}.
+This criterion may only be relaxed in the last round.
+This corresponds to our criterion (A2).
+Also, a ban on a color that is assigned to a player three times consecutively, and further milder criteria are phrased to ensure a color assignment as close to an alternating white-black sequence as possible \cite[Chapters C.04.3.A.6 and C.04.3.C]{fide2020handbook}. \new{The color assignment in the first round is drawn randomly.}